 Aspirations Incubator Program partner organizations are tasked with designing and implementing new youth program models that encourage long-term engagement with students in their communities throughout the course of their adolescence, more specifically in 7th through 12th grades.
 To set the AIP partners up for success, all eight organizations selected a newly hired staff person to participate in a three-month summer immersion training hosted in Thomaston, ME at the Trekkers Training Institute for Youth Development (TTIYD).
 During the 12-week training experience, the participants were introduced to the Trekkers’ 10 Youth Programming Principles, which have been the foundation behind the highly effective, award-winning Trekkers model over the past 24 years.
-The Lerner Foundation believes that the program principles developed by Trekkers comprise a youth program approach that can be adapted in other rural Maine communities to achieve similarly positive outcomes.
+This approach also incorporates the Clover Youth Development Model and tools developed by the PEAR Institute at Harvard University.
+The Lerner Foundation believes that the program principles developed by Trekkers, and supported by PEAR, comprise a youth program approach that can be adapted in other rural Maine communities to achieve similarly positive outcomes.

 Each week during the summer immersion training, TTIYD staff introduced the group to one of the 10 Programming Principles and then provided opportunities to experience and witness that principle in practice at Trekkers.
 At the end of the summer, each of the eight partners took the knowledge gained from the TTIYD and created a newly designed program model, informed by the Institute, but adapted to each of their own particular missions.
 These new youth development models will be implemented in their communities during the 2017-18 school year with the selection of the first cohort of 7th grade participants, and will be fully executed by 2023 when that student cohort completes 12th grade.
 A new cohort of 7th grade students will be added each year to build out the program.